connectivecpp/utility-rack/README.md

 The marshall functions and classes provide marshalling and unmarshalling of binary data.
 Marshalling (also called serialization, depending on context) provides a way to transform application objects into and out of byte streams that can be sent over a network (or use for file IO).

 This marshalling functionality in this repository is useful when explicit control is needed for every bit and byte.
 This allows a developer to match an existing wire protocol or encoding scheme or to define his or her own wire protocol.
-Support is provided for fundamental arithmetic types as well as certain C++ vocabulary types such as @c std::optional.
+Support is provided for fundamental arithmetic types as well as certain C++ vocabulary types such as `std::optional`.
 The binary data is always marshalled to big-endian (network) format.

 ### Shared Buffer

 Reference counted byte buffer classes are used within the marshalling classes as well as the Chops Net IP library, but can be useful in other contexts.
-These classes are based on example code inside Chris Kohlhoff's Asio library (see [References](doc/references.md)).
+These classes are based on example code inside Chris Kohlhoff's Asio library (see [References](https://connectivecpp.github.io/doc/references.md)).

 A detailed overview of the marshall classes is [available here](doc/marshall.md).